The Debate Over Sensory Processing

 She urged them to try these ideas at home as part of what's called a "sensory diet" and also suggested that they read The Out-of-Sync Child, Carol Stock Kranowitz's seminal book on sensory processing problems.
 They recognized Paul's behaviors in the book and it all started to make sense to them.
 Most important, they felt they were able to do something to help their son—and that he seemed to be improving.

 This family's story is a common one, says Lindsey Biel, an occupational therapist and coauthor of Raising a Sensory Smart Child.
 When a child is identified as having developmental delays, not speaking or walking as well as other children his age, the first thing parents often hear is SPD.
-"On top of confirmation of these delays, parents are given this unheard-of diagnosis of sensory processing disorder," she says.

 What is accepted in the wider clinical community is that many children do have unusual and sometimes problematic sensory responses, including most of those kids who are eventually diagnosed with autism.
 Indeed, Paul was later found to be on the autism spectrum.
 In the latest edition of the diagnostic manual, the DSM-5, sensory problems like the ones Paul experienced are now listed as one of the criteria for an autism diagnosis.
 But lots of other children who are identified as having sensory issues as preschoolers are later diagnosed with ADHD—Paul's secondary diagnosis—and others with anxiety.
 And some are never diagnosed with any disorder in the DSM.